simonrenger/jenkinsUtils/README.md

 adds a up vote to a review

+*Note:* please use the swarm header if possible.

 **Important**: user needs to be a valid user NOT a credential ID from  jenkins.
 The ticket needs to be valid and for the same user.

 `p4c.downVote(review,user,ticket,swarm_url)`

 adds a down vote to a review

+*Note:* please use the swarm header if possible.

 **Important**: user needs to be a valid user NOT a credential ID from  jenkins.
 The ticket needs to be valid and for the same user.